tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Uses the ATS to fill in the **order of presentation by 15 August** for the session as it will appear in the conference program.
 - Notifies the volume editors <editor@tdwg.org> with issues meeting timelines or a lack of session reviewers qualified for any part of the review.
 - Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them
-- May **opt-in** to communicating needed revisions with authors via `Send feedback` (may extend commitment into August or until all abstracts are flagged as `approve`.
-The default responsibility for corresponding with authors is that of the [Volume editors](#volume-editors).

 - Helps ensure that presenters register promptly for the conference.

 ### Volume editors

 - Provide a link to the abstract tracking spreadsheet (ATS) to all session coordinators for tracking progress of the preliminary assessment and editorial review.
-- Communicate with authors about required revisions (after SC has flagged abstract with `revise`) if SC does not opt-in.
+- Responsible for communicating with authors about required revisions (after SC has flagged abstract with `revise`).
 - Have access to all abstracts in the volume, should questions arise.
 - Work with session coordinators to ensure that deadlines are met.
 - Notify authors (outside of ARPHA) of the provisional acceptance of their abstracts for presentation at the conference
-- Provide feedback to session coordinators of registration status of presenters
+- Provide feedback in ATS to session coordinators of registration status of presenters
 - Responsible for final review and approval for submission of all abstracts.
 - May be reached at any time via <editor@tdwg.org>